PipedreamHQ/pipedream/docs/docs/code/python/README.md

 No need to run `pip install`, just `import requests` at the top of your step's code and it's available for your code to use.

+See the [Making an HTTP Request](/code/python/http-requests/) docs for more information.

 ### Making a `GET` request

 GET requests typically are for retrieving data from an API.
 Below is an example.